UbiCastTeam/mediasite-migration-scripts/README.md

 Types of videos : {'mono': '11%', 'mono + slides': '88%', 'multiple': '1%'}
 ```

-Script will take a while (~ 5 minutes minutes per 1000 media), and global stats will be printed on your terminal.
-Also, some of the collected metadata are stored in json files in the root folder (presentations_folders.json and composition_videos.json).
+Script will take a while (~ 5 minutes per 1000 media), and global stats will be printed on your terminal.
+Also, some of the collected metadata are stored in json files in the root folder (data.json mostly).